Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-5.md

 ## Additional Resources:

-- Reefer to [this link](https://learn.microsoft.com/en-us/shows/introduction-to-github-copilot/how-to-write-documentation-with-copilot-suggestions-5-of-6) for more information.
+- Refer to [this link](https://learn.microsoft.com/en-us/shows/introduction-to-github-copilot/how-to-write-documentation-with-copilot-suggestions-5-of-6) for more information.

 ## Conclusion